 Response: That's OK.
-Please be patient, and we'll have someone else come to stick you when they can.
+Please be patient, and we'll have someone else start your treatment when they can.
 This may mean you have to wait awhile.
-Later I'd like to talk with you about why you don't want her to stick you, OK?
+Later I'd like to talk with you about why you don't want her to start your treatment, OK?
 (Note: This answer may be controversial for some units.)